 - Syncs with phone so you receive notifications on the go

 - Exercise mode will show real time info and complete summaries after a workout

 - Battery lasts up to 5 days with full use

 The Charge HR has heart rate monitor built into the watchband.
 This eliminates the need for those uncomfortable chest monitors.
 Most people wouldn’t go out of their way to wear a chest band while hiking anyways.
 Since this watch is already on the wrist, it offers some insight into how hard your body is working while hiking without having to do anything extra.

 The heart rate monitoring technology used in this device is the PurePulse monitor.
 It will accurately determine how many calories you’ve burned and what intensity your heart rate was at during your hike.

-The Charge HR was originally designed for workouts so when you’re at the gym, you’ll get tracking for everything you could want – steps taken, total distance covered in the day, how much time spent in an active heart rate zone vs rest, and more.
+The Fitbit Charge HR Wireless Activity Wristband (Black, Large (6.2 - 7.6 in)) was originally designed for workouts so when you’re at the gym, you’ll get tracking for everything you could want – steps taken, total distance covered in the day, how much time spent in an active heart rate zone vs rest, and more.
 The watch has a 5 day battery life with full use, which is plenty of time for extended hiking trips.

 The Charge HR is meant to be worn all day, even while sleeping.
 This watch will track your sleep in terms of hours spent asleep and how restful your sleep was.
 You can also set a silent alarm which vibrates the watch to wake you up.
 If you’re sharing a tent with friends and don’t want to wake them up, you’ll find this feature very useful.